CrystalSplitter/ghcitui/.github/ISSUE_TEMPLATE/bug_report.md

 ### To Reproduce

-_Steps to reproduce the behavior, if available._
+_Steps to reproduce the behaviour, if available._

 ### Expected behaviour